 Long Course Meters: One length equals 50 meters.
 This is what you see in the Olympics.
 It is also what USA and some YMCA swimmers swim in during the summer.
 On the other hand most rec teams still compete in short course pools in the summer.
 You can’t miss these long course pools, they are of course roughly double the length of a short course pool.
 Again these times will be slower compared to yard pools.
 You’ll often see the abbreviation LCM when taking about this type of pool.

 Times can be converted so you can get an idea of how your swimmer is doing meters versus yards.
-There are conversion cards you can buy at swim shops…or google it and there are lots of free conversion calculators out there that take into account stroke, long course or short course, and event distance.
+There are conversion cards you can buy at swim shops…or google it and there are lots of free conversion calculators out there that take into account stroke, long course or short course, gender, and event distance.
 Here is one for example.
 The math for this stuff is a little complicated.
 But if you ever want to do a very rough estimate in your head at a meet where your kid is in a meter pool….take their best short course yard seed time and add 5 seconds per 50 yards/meters swum and that will estimate a converted meter pool time.
 Granted, that is just a very rough estimate.
-(Don’t let me oldest son read this, he’d roll his eyes at me for over simplifying it…but as a mom who isn’t the one swimming…I say close enough).
+(Don’t let my oldest son read this, he’d roll his eyes at me for over simplifying it…but as a mom who isn’t the one swimming…I say close enough).

 Want to learn more about pools?
 Read What Makes a Pool Fast?